jackdbd/personal-website/content/likes/2024-10-17-content-divorced-from-presentation.md

 visibility: public
 ---

-I think that keeping the content we publish online divorced from any presentation layer is a great idea.
+I agree that keeping the content we publish online separated from any presentation layer is a great idea.